radishconcepts/WordPress-GitHub-Plugin-Updater/README.md

 WordPress Github Plugin Updater

 This class is meant to be used with your Github hosted WordPress plugins.
-The purpose of the class is to allow your WordPress plugin to be updated whenever you push out a new version of your plugin; similarly to the experience users know and love with the WordPress.org plugin repository.
+The purpose of the class is to allow your WordPress plugin to be updated whenever you push out a new version of your plugin, similar to the experience users know and love with the WordPress.org plugin repository.

 Not all plugins can or should be hosted on the WordPress.org plugin repository, or you may chose to host it on github only.

-The code is still in it's infancy, but [I am currently using it](https://github.com/jkudish/JigoShop-Software-Add-on) on a production plugin and production website, without any glitches.
+The code is still in its infancy, but [I am currently using it](https://github.com/jkudish/JigoShop-Software-Add-on) on a production plugin and production website, without any glitches.
 That being said, please consider this as a beta release.
 The project started off as a private client request, but is now public for anyone to collaborate on.
 I am open to any suggestions :)

 Usage instructions
 ===========